FerrenaAlexander/tamlabscpipeline/README.md

 # tamlabscpipeline
-A basic package for scRNAseq data analysis
+A basic package for scRNAseq data analysis.

 Installation instructions: